 Beware of TAAR when closing a company

-The main purpose of the rule is to prevent business owners from converting dividend income into a capital payment, to avoid paying income tax and instead of paying capital gain tax and reducing their overall tax liability.
+The main purpose of TAAR is to beware and prevent business owners from converting dividend income into a capital payment, to avoid paying income tax and instead of paying capital gain tax and reducing their overall tax liability.
 The technique is basically a tax evasion technique and HMRC discourages such practices.

 This practice is generally known as ‘phoenixism’ (arising from the ashes).

 A distribution in a winding-up made to an individual on or after 6 April 2016 will be treated as if it were a distribution where certain conditions are met:

 - An individual holds up to 5% of ownership in the right before the winding up.